Queens Wharf, Auckland: History

 Construction of the first Queen Street Wharf, a wooden wharf, began in 1852.
 It was the second public pier for the city of Auckland, after the Wynyard Pier in Mechanics Bay to the east.
 It was extended to a length of 1555 ft, with projecting berthing tees, by 1864.
 By 1871 it was dilapidated and the surrounding harbour was too shallow, so a newer, longer and wider timber wharf was constructed.

 The Queen Street Wharf was replaced by Queens Wharf, a ferro-concrete finger wharf built in stages (so as not to disrupt wharf operations) along with an adjacent ferry jetty, from 1907 to 1913.
 It soon became the main overseas passenger wharf for Auckland.
 Soon after completion, the 1913 Great Strike began.
 While the wharf labourers were on strike, young farmers from outside of the city, known as Massey's Cossacks, worked and protected the docks.
 In 1960, passenger services were transferred to the neighbouring Princes Wharf.

 The wharf and its sheds were used for cargo by Ports of Auckland (POAL) until 2010.
 The deck of the wharf was often used for parking import vehicles.
 The northwestern shed was used as a cool store, and the southeastern was used by POAL and MAF for storage and customs processing.

 The wharf was sold to Auckland Regional Council and the New Zealand Government, who each paid $20 million to Ports of Auckland, in 2010.
 It was transformed to act as "Party Central" for the 2011 Rugby World Cup.
 A competition to outline a plan for renewing of the wharf for the Rugby World Cup and beyond began on 24 August 2009.
 After strong criticism of the quality of the designs from many sources (including Auckland Mayor John Banks), the competition took a back foot and the winner never announced.
 After the failure of the design competition, a temporary multifunction building was created.
-At a cost of about $10 million, The Cloud was built, which is a long waving-shaped structure.
+At a cost of about $10 million, The Cloud was built, which is a long wave-shaped structure.